 People spend the first part of their lives just trying to get fundamental control over their little boat.
 Then they shift to an awareness that they are riding in the wake of their parents or guardians.
 That is followed by an often jerky, sloppy, half-dangerous exit from that wake, and then they start finding their own way.

-Now up until leaving that wake, most kids think that their parent’s choices are dumb and uninteresting.
+Until leaving that wake, most kids think that their parent’s choices are dumb and uninteresting.
 They have imagined all kinds of places that they will go when they are the lead boat.
-Those imaginings are also Expectations.
-And Expectations are a form of Attachment, and Attachments impede happiness.
+Those imaginings are also expectations.
+And expectations are a form of attachment, and attachments impede happiness.

-So like all of us, the kids sail off to show us where we should have gone.
-And just like it was for us, the act of growing up is when they head out into the world to have the sort of experiences that slowly bring about the realization that our parents were dealing with a challenge the children had failed to take into account—their imaginings left out details like the ocean and the weather.
+Like all of us did, kids sail off to show us where we adults should have gone.
+And just like it was for us, the act of growing up is when they head out into the world to have the sort of experiences that slowly bring about the realisation that our parents were dealing with a challenge the children had failed to take into account—their imagination left out details like the ocean and the weather.

 Life will give you lots of what you want, but it will offer you amazingly more if you keep your mind open.
 Its gifts to you will be incredibly valuable.
 They just won’t be exactly what you wanted or asked for.

 So don’t worry about it if you can’t get where you’re headed.
 That’s the reality of the ocean.
 That does not mean you are not somewhere worthwhile instead.
 So stop just looking at your plans, and start looking at where you are in the moment.
 Because there is an ocean of possibility beneath your feet every single day of your life.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations locally and around the world.